Mudassar-23/Academic-Time-Machine/README.md

 ## 🎓 Academic Projects & Work

-This repository contains all academic work and projects.
+This repository contains all academic work, past papers and projects.

 ---
 ## How to Clone it